muhsinking/notebook/content/lists/Games.md

   - games
   - lists
 ---
-## Playing now

-## To play

-- Blue Prince
-- Mouthwashing
-- What Remains of Edith Finch
-- Persona 5
-- Void Stranger
-- Indika
-- Gloomwood
-- Chicory
-- Sea of Stars
-- Tunic
-- Season
-- Armored Core 6
-- BOTW 2: Tears of the Kingdom
-- Fields of Mystria
-- The Case of the Golden Idol

-## Played
-### 2025
+## 2025

 - Citizen Sleeper 2
 - [[UFO 50]]
+- The Case of the Golden Idol
+- Tunic
+- Wheel World

 ## 2024

 - I Was a Teenage Exocolonist